Paradoxical Insomnia (Sleep State Misperception): Symptoms, Causes, and Treatment

 What Is the Best Treatment for Sleep State Misperception?

+The most effective treatment for paradoxical insomnia is usually Cognitive Behavioral Therapy for Insomnia (CBT-I).
 CBT-I is considered the gold standard treatment for chronic insomnia because it addresses the thoughts, behaviors, and conditioning patterns that keep insomnia going.

-CBT-I
+CBT-I for Insomnia

 Stimulus Control

 Stimulus control helps retrain the brain to associate the bed with sleep rather than frustration.
+The goal is to reverse the conditioning that often develops during chronic insomnia.

 Sleep Restriction Therapy

+Sleep restriction is one of the most powerful CBT-I techniques.
+It temporarily limits time in bed to strengthen the brain’s natural sleep drive.
 Although the name sounds counterintuitive, it is one of the most effective treatments available when implemented properly.

 Reducing Sleep Monitoring